Yaya Dukuly: Reims

 In June 2022, Dukuly joined French club Reims together with Adelaide United team-mate Mohamed Toure.

 Return to Adelaide United

 After failing to break into Reims' first team, Dukuly returned to Adelaide United in February 2024, signing a 2.5 year contract on deadline day.

+Move to Celje

+After 2 years at Adelaide United, Dukuly moved to Slovenian side Celje in July 2026 for an undisclosed fee.

 Personal life

 Dukuly was born in Conakry, Guinea, to Liberian parents.
 He migrated to Australia at the age of one.